 Virginia Tech leases space in buildings, both on the main campus and off campus in the Town of Blacksburg.
 This makes collection of energy usage data more difficult.
 Even though this space is not owned or controlled by the university, it does contribute directly to university operations.
 Therefore, the associated emissions were added to the scope of this GHG assessment.
-Therefore, the associated emissions were added to the scope of this GHG assessment.
-Leased-space data including electricity and natural gas usage is summarized in the box to the left.
-This additional scope includes 55 leased-space buildings with approximately 1.4 million square feet of space including some prominent buildings like the f Natural Gas are used in leased space
+Leased-space data included electricity and natural gas usage compiled in the Utility Data Virginia Tech Leased Space spreadsheet in Appendix 3 and summarized in the box to the left.
+This additional scope includes 55 leased-space buildings with approximately 1.4 million square feet of space including some prominent buildings like the